-Raw strength: is not determined by speed of movement or explosiveness while lifting heavy loads, but... is a lower gear giving the ability to overcome the external resistance of gravity! see (strength training vs bodybuilding)
+Raw strength: is not determined by speed of movement or explosiveness while lifting heavy loads, but... is a lower gear giving the ability to overcome the external resistance of gravity! (strength training vs bodybuilding)

 Raw Power: where power is divided from strength

-With that said; there is also a deep psychological aspect of training that also has to be respected with power movements.
-This particular topic is not discussed in great length in most books or magazines, but this is the ability to...
+With that said; there is also a psychological aspect of training that also has to be respected with power movements.
+This particular topic is not discussed in great length in most books or magazines, this is the ability to...